sarzwest/jrapidoc-example-app/README.md

-# jrapidoc-example-app
+# JRAPIDoc Example Application
-Example JEE Application demonstrating usage of jrapidoc tool
+Example JEE Application demonstrating usage of JRAPIDoc tool.

+For more information go to home of [JRAPIDoc](https://github.com/sarzwest/jrapidoc)